rOY369/Docs/work/IoT/SOM site testing plan.md

 - Finalise the site and controller with SOM
 - Configure it with the same controller ID
 - Replace it on site
-- Run it for 1 week as general controller and conduct tests except ssd unmount
+- Run it for 1-1.5 weeks as general controller and conduct tests except ssd unmount
 - Re-configure it as a NAS controller.
-- Run it as NAS master for 1 week and conduct ssd unmount test.
+- Run it as NAS master for 1-1.5 weeks and conduct ssd unmount test.

 ### Changes in Software (Logs Integration)
 - D2RS ssd unmount log